sri2729/aws-terraform-learning/INTERVIEW_QA_GUIDE.md

 ## 🎯 **Interview Success Checklist**

-- [ ] Can explain the complete architecture flow (frontend + backend)
+- [ ] Can explain the complete architecture flow
 - [ ] Understands every AWS service and its purpose
 - [ ] Can explain any line of Terraform code
 - [ ] Knows cost implications and optimization strategies
 - [ ] Understands security best practices
 - [ ] Can troubleshoot common issues
 - [ ] Has specific examples and stories ready
-- [ ] Can demonstrate the live website and API endpoints
+- [ ] Can demonstrate the live website
 - [ ] Knows the deployment process
 - [ ] Has thoughtful questions prepared